SciSpectator/BioGenVariate/README.md

 Grouping/Label Column(s): Select one or more columns that define your experimental groups (e.g., classifications conducted by AI agent such as Condition , Age, Tissue, Treatment or Treatment Time).

-Link to a Platform: Finally, you'll be asked to associate your file with one of the GPL platforms you've already loaded.
-This is essential for the tool to retrieve the correct expression data for your samples.
+Link to Source Platform(s): After specifying columns, a new dialog will appear.
+Here, you will associate your file with all the potential source platforms where its samples might be found

 After completing these steps, your file will be processed, and entries for each unique group will appear in the listbox.